 The first question, exactly as with Mercury and Venus, is the company.
 Mars alone in a sign expresses himself as himself: decisive, protective, energetic, oriented toward action.
 Mars with the Sun produces a public, dignified, commanding kind of courage that finds its natural outlet in leadership.
 This is the conjunction most likely to produce the senapati in the literal sense.
 Mars with the Moon (sometimes called Chandra-Mangal Yoga in classical texts) produces a temperament that combines emotion with decisiveness, often with strong material results: money may come quickly, and its absence may be felt just as sharply when it leaves.

 Mars with Jupiter produces a temperament unusually well-suited to teaching, training, and the protection of dharma.
 The senapati under Brihaspati's blessing is one of the most coherent Mars placements the tradition recognises.
 Mars with Mercury, given the natural enmity, produces a temperament that swings between sharp speech and impulsive decision, so the person often has to learn the cost of words spoken without strategic patience.
-Mars with Venus brings romantic intensity and creative energy together; this is the placement classical sources flag for strong artistic vocation when refined, and for relational turbulence when not.
+Mars with Venus brings romantic intensity and creative energy together; when refined, this can become artistic vocation, and when unrefined, it can become relational turbulence.
 Mars with Saturn, where the friendship table treats them as neutral, often produces the disciplined warrior in the modern sense: the long-distance athlete, the surgical specialist, the engineer working on a structure that will outlast them.

 Is Mangal Combust or Retrograde?

-Mars is sometimes combust when too close to the Sun, and the classical sources read combustion as a weakening of his independent voice.
+Mars is sometimes combust when too close to the Sun, and traditional readings treat combustion as a weakening of his independent voice.
 A combust Mangal is not a blocked Mangal, but it is a Mars whose initiative operates under the volume of solar themes (public role, paternity, dharmic visibility) rather than under his own register of direct protective action.
-The native often expresses Mars through paternal or public-leadership channels rather than through personal contest, and the placement is gentler than the word "combustion" suggests.
+The person may express Mars through paternal or public-leadership channels rather than through personal contest, and the placement is gentler than the word "combustion" suggests.

-Mars retrograde is read by classical authors as a Mars whose attention turns inward toward earlier conflicts, formative anger-experiences, and the patterns of courage that shaped the native in youth.
+Mars retrograde is traditionally read as a Mars whose attention turns inward toward earlier conflicts, formative anger-experiences, and the patterns of courage shaped in youth.
 Retrograde Mars is not a flawed Mars.
-It is a Mars whose work happens through reflection rather than through fresh engagement, and natives carrying it often produce a kind of slow, careful, recursive courage that arrives late but lands with unusual accuracy.
+It is a Mars whose work happens through reflection rather than through fresh engagement, and people carrying it often produce a slow, careful, recursive courage that arrives late but lands with unusual accuracy.

 Which House Does Mangal Occupy?

 Houses 2, 4, and 12 are quieter for Mars and ask for careful reading.
-The 4th in particular sometimes produces friction in the home that the native can transform into protective family-leadership if read with awareness.
+The 4th in particular may produce friction in the home that the person can transform into protective family-leadership when the placement is read with awareness.

 Which Nakshatras Does Mangal Rule?

 In the Vimshottari sequence, Mangal is the lord of three Nakshatras: Mrigashira, Chitra, and Dhanishta.
-Each carries a distinctly Mars-flavoured charge, and natives with the Moon or the ascendant in any of these carry a Kartikeya-shaped first imprint on their inner life.
+Each carries a distinctly Mars-flavoured charge, and people with the Moon or the ascendant in any of these often carry a Kartikeya-shaped first imprint on their inner life.
 Mrigashira holds the seeker-and-hunter quality, the patient tracking of what one wants.
 Chitra is the artisan-Nakshatra, the warrior as craft-master, where Mangal's precision becomes the precision of the made object.
 Dhanishta carries the wealthy-and-musical signature, the warrior at the festival, the soldier whose discipline has earned him the right to celebrate.
-A native born under any of these Nakshatras will recognise Mangal's deep pattern in their own motivations almost before any chart analysis is done.
+Someone born under any of these Nakshatras may recognise Mangal's deeper pattern in their own motivations even before detailed chart analysis begins.

 Which Dasha Are You Running?

-A 7-year Mars Mahadasha in the Vimshottari system is one of the shorter planetary periods, but it is often the most decisively action-oriented stretch of a native's life.
-The Dasha period typically pulls forward whatever Mars signifies in the natal chart, often in the form of a career-defining initiative, a relocation, a confrontation that has been postponed, a project that requires more sustained courage than the native expected to have, or (when the chart conditions warrant) the inward turn that the tapasvi face of Mars sometimes inaugurates.
-Reading the Mahadasha through the dual lens of senapati and tapasvi, rather than as a single mode, is the most useful thing a Jyotish-aware native can do during the period.
+A 7-year Mars Mahadasha in the Vimshottari system is one of the shorter planetary periods, but it is often a decisively action-oriented stretch of life.
+The Dasha period typically pulls forward whatever Mars signifies in the natal chart, often in the form of a career-defining initiative, a relocation, a confrontation that has been postponed, a project that requires more sustained courage than expected, or (when the chart conditions warrant) the inward turn that the tapasvi face of Mars sometimes inaugurates.
+Reading the Mahadasha through the dual lens of senapati and tapasvi, rather than as a single mode, is one of the most useful things a Jyotish-aware person can do during the period.

 Why This Story Still Matters in Jyotish Practice